mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

             weights.
 The latter account for the difference between the profile and the actual used sampling density function.

+    .. py:method:: mitsuba.render.Endpoint.sample_wavelengths(self, si, sample, active=True)

+        Importance sample a set of wavelengths proportional to the sensitivity/emission spectrum.

+        Any discrepancies between ideal and actual sampled profile are absorbed into a spectral importance weight that is returned along with the wavelengths.

+        In RGB and monochromatic modes, since no wavelengths need to be sampled, this simply returns the value of the spectrum (pdf = 1).

+        Parameter ``si`` (:py:obj:`mitsuba.render.SurfaceInteraction`):
+            Surface interaction, used to condition on the spatial dimensions in case of a spatially-varying spectrum.
+In that case, at least the `uv` field must be correctly filled.

+        Parameter ``sample`` (float):
+            A uniformly distributed 1D value that is used to sample the spectral dimension of the emission profile.

+        Parameter ``active`` (bool):
+            Mask to specify active lanes.

+        Returns → Tuple[:py:obj:`mitsuba.core.Color0f`, :py:obj:`mitsuba.core.Color3f`]:
+            The set of sampled wavelengths and (potentially spectrally varying) importance weights.
+The latter account for the difference between the profile and the actual used sampling density function.
+            In the case of emitters, this will include the emitted radiance.

     .. py:method:: mitsuba.render.Endpoint.set_medium(self, medium)

         Set the medium that surrounds the emitter.